atmcgrath/workshops/bitsy.md

 - Non-player characters to interact with
 - Objects to pick up (can be counted)
 - Exits and entrances (can have conditions/require keys)
-- Music and sound effects
+- Music, sound effects, and simple animation options
 :::

 # The Bitsy Editor {background-color="indigo"}